All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 7. Protein Supplement

-While technically a macronutrient rather than a micronutrient supplement, protein powder or premade protein shakes are essential for most GLP-1 patients.
+While technically a macronutrient rather than a micronutrient supplement, protein powder or premade protein shakes are important for most GLP-1 patients.
 When meals are too small to deliver adequate protein, a daily scoop of whey, plant, or collagen protein closes the gap.
 Contact provider for current pricing

 Supplements for Specific GLP-1 Side Effects